 - Take one drop daily to possibly boost immunity when seasonal threats are high.

 - Rub Oregano essential oil and coconut oil on the bottom of your feet to possibly help boost your immune system.

 - Put one drop in place of dried oregano in spaghetti sauce, pizza sauce, or on a roast.

 - Put 10 drops in a 16-ounce spray bottle with water for a surface spray.

-- Mix one to two drops with water and gargle to soothe an irritated throat.
+- Mix one to two drops with water and gargle which may soothe an irritated throat.

-- Remove skin tags and/or warts by putting a drop of Oregano on the end of a cotton swab and dabbing on the affected skin.
+- May help remove skin tags and/or warts by putting a drop of Oregano on the end of a cotton swab and dabbing on the affected skin.
 Only use on 3 or 4 areas at a time.
 Most often, it will take approximately two weeks for skin tags until they will turn dark and fall off.
 Wart removal times depend on the severity of the wart.